patrick-vu/deepfakes/README.md

   - DescriptiveStatistics.R: this creates the descriptive table included in the paper
   - Exp1_TablesAndGraphs.R: this includes the anlaysis from Experiment 1 in the article
   - Exp2_TablesAndGraphs.R: this includes the anlaysis from Experiment 2 in the article
+  - GraphicalSummary_2Panel: creates summary graphic of results in both experiments (Figure 1 in the article)

 Data files: